isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-Groundbreaking: The Origins of Contemporary Art in Singapore.md

 A confluence of various factors – institutional support and reception by the media, innovative individuals and groups, and cutting-edge exhibitions – were responsible for the development of contemporary art in Singapore during this period.
 This would provide the momentum needed to carry contemporary art forward to the 1990s and beyond.

-*The author hopes this essay will lead to further discourse on the individuals, exhibitions and institutions that have contributed to the growth of the contemporary art scene in Singapore.
-As part of his research, he interviewed three individuals who have been instrumental in this area: artist and photography historian Gilles Massot; artist and archivist Koh Nguang How; and ceramicist and sculptor Ahmad Abu Bakar.
-The author would also like to thank Salleh Japar and Goh Ee Choo for allowing access to their archival materials, and to Seng Yu Jin and S. Chandrasekaran for sharing their knowledge.*

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">
 	<b>THREE ARTWORKS AHEAD OF THEIR TIME</b>
 <br><br>